Use of Force Summit Logo

 Law Enforcement Tactical Consultants

-Retired Captain Spencer Fomby is the section chair for the National Tactical Officers Association (NTOA) Public Order Section and coordinated the creation of the NTOA Public Order Response and Operation Standards, the NTOA Public Order Basic Command Certification Course, and the NTOA Public Order Grenadier course.
-Spencer is the former director of the Boise Idaho Police Department Training, Education, and Development Division.
+Retired Captain Spencer Fomby is the section chair for the National Tactical Officers Association Public Order Section and coordinated the creation of the NTOA Public Order Response and Operation Standards, the NTOA Public Order Basic Command Certification Course, and the NTOA Public Order Grenadier Workshop.
+He is the former director of the Boise, Idaho, Police Department Training, Education, and Development Division.
 He was previously employed by the Berkeley Police Department in California for 20 years.
 He has held primary assignments in patrol, narcotics, and crime prevention.
 He was assigned to SWAT for 18 years as an entry team member, team leader, and tactical commander.
 Spencer was the lead Berkeley Police Department public order instructor.
-He was responsible for equipment selection, tactical training, less-lethal weapon selection, chemical agent selection and deployment, and mission planning.
+He was responsible for equipment selection, tactical training, selection and deployment of less-lethal weapons and chemical agents, and mission planning.Spencer was the 2011 Berkeley Police Department Officer of the Year.
+He was the team leader of the 2013 Urban Shield SWAT Competition first-place team.
+He is assigned to a National Institute of Justice Special Technical Committee on public order equipment.
+He is a subject matter expert in public order equipment and tactics for the DHS First Responder Resource Group.
+Spencer was a Visiting Fellow in Police Science at the University of Derby, UK, from 2017-2021.
+He earned a Bachelor of Arts degree in Administration of Justice from Howard University.
+He is the author of the chapter on public order use of force in the international anthology Public Order Policing: A Professional's Guide to International Theories, Case Studies, and Best Practices.

 Attorney Mickey H. Osterreicher